NFinET/MC-TCPP-Lightly-Seasoned/MODLIST.md

 MOD | DESCRIPTION | DEPENDENCIES
 --- | --- | ---
 Build Guide | Adds a hotkey (modpack defualt: "N") that lets you project temporary holograms of various shapes with configurable colors, sizes, and placement |
+Capes [Fabric/Forge] | Allows you to have capes from other mods, like [MinecraftCapes.net](MinecraftCapes.net) | Fabric Language Kotlin
 DeathLog | Keeps track of your deaths and takes snapshots of what you had on you when you died as well as the dimension and coordinates.
 Can be found in the Statistics screen when on a server | owo (owo-lib)
 Extreme Sound Muffler | Adds a button to your inventory GUI that allows you to "muffle" (block) specific sound effects if you're tired of hearing them |
 Inventory Profiles Next | Adds inventory sorting buttons, the ability to "lock" inventory slots, allows using the scrollwheel to "push" and "pull" items to and from inventories, as well as auto-replacement of tools and items when they break / when a stack runs out in your hotbar; VERY configurable but VERY advanced | liblPN, Fabric Language Kotlin